 The application process

-Candidates should normally expect two interviews.
-Applicants are not expected to have any standard background in archaeology, as the field is highly varied, there are many relevant backgrounds and the subject is often not taught in schools; however, they should be prepared to discuss their relevant interests and potential directions they may wish to follow.
+Candidates should normally expect an interview.
+Applicants are not expected to have any standard background in archaeology, as the field is highly varied, there are many relevant backgrounds and the subject is often not taught in schools.
+They should, however, be prepared to discuss their relevant interests and potential directions they may wish to follow.
 Applicants should submit one example of recent work, which will be available to interviewers.
 All applicants will take a written assessment in College, based on the reading of material that we will supply.
-This hour-long assessment is designed to assess the ability to interpret texts and to write.
+This hour-long assessment is designed to assess the ability to interpret texts and to write coherently about both.
 Again, no special preparation or prior knowledge is required.

 Typical conditional offers